macOS Hidden Treasures: Dominate the Dock

-The Dock has been a core aspect of the Mac experience since the earliest days of Mac OS X. In fact, the Dock actually predates Mac OS X, since it was also prominent in NextSTEP.
+The Dock has been a core aspect of the Mac experience since the earliest days of Mac OS X. In fact, the Dock actually predates Mac OS X, since it was also prominent in NeXTSTEP.
 It displays open applications, offers a quick way to launch favorite apps, and holds shortcuts for documents and folders.

 You’ve probably used the Dock so often and for so long that you don’t think about it.
-I’ll explain everything the Dock does, from the basics to tweaky capabilities that may be new to you.
+We’ll explain everything the Dock does, from the basics to tweaky capabilities that may be new to you.

 Today’s Dock is split into three sections, marked by dividing lines: Handoff, apps, and a third area that contains documents, folders, and the Trash.

-Using Handoff in the Dock -- Let’s dispense with Handoff first, since it’s a one-trick pony and not something that many Mac users we know use.
+Using Handoff in the Dock -- Let’s dispense with Handoff first, since it’s a one-trick pony and not something that many Mac users who we know use.

 The Handoff section contains only a single icon and appears only if your Mac is receiving a Handoff signal from another iOS device or Mac.